tundish/blathnaid/NOTES.rst

 Jack didn't have a clue what he was talking about.

 "This spoke stands for Sensitivity", said Krol.
 "Sensitivity.
-Try to train it.
-Sensitivity can be cultivated."
+Try to train that.
+It can be cultivated, can sensitivity ."
 Jack was about to ask him to repeat himself, but when he looked he saw that Krol had fallen immediately to sleep.

 T 2